dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    People of Pennsylvania on the Present State of Their Affairs."
-Before the appearance of those publications, the newspapers were filled with pieces in opposition to the constitution; none appeared afterwards, it is therefore reasonable to conclude they had some effect.
-The constitutionalists got full possession of the government-they enjoyed their places and offices, and here the matter ended.
+Before the appearance of those publications, the newspapers were filled with pieces in opposition to the constitution; none appeared afterwards, it is therefore reasonable to conclude they had some effect. &mdash; The constitutionalists got full possession of the government &mdash; they enjoyed their places and offices, and here the matter ended.

-   When the war ceased, there were these of all parties, as well of this state as of other states, who thought it unreasonable, as well as dishonorable to the country, to suffer the service of a man who had been a volunteer in its cause for so many years, to pass off unacknowledged.
+   When the war ceased, there were these of all parties, as well of this state as of other states, who tho't it unreasonable, as well as dishonorable to the country, to suffer the service of a man who had been a volunteer in its cause for so many years, to pass off unacknowledged.
 The principal mover in this business was the commander in chief.
-The state of New York (being the place where the war ended) made the first step, and I mention it with a just sense of the generosity and gentility of their conduct.
+The state of New-York (being the place where the war ended) made the first step, and I mention it with a just sense of the generosity and gentility of their conduct.